 You've always had a unique sense of style and an eye for great design.
 Now is your chance to turn that talent in to an exciting career in fashion.
 VCAD's Fashion Design diploma program teaches you to refine your talent for creating beautiful garments and accessories.

 VCAD's program gives structure to your creativity while providing hands-on training from industry professionals.
-You'll gain an in-depth understanding of the tools and equipment used in the industry.
-Topics covered include garment, accessory and apparel design, fashion merchandising, fashion shows, and much more.
+Students gain an in-depth understanding about the tools and equipment used in the industry.
+Topics covered include garment, accessory and apparel design, fashion merchandising, fashion shows, and more.

-By the end of the program, you will have created a strong portfolio with which to apply for fashion industry jobs such as stylist, junior designer, pattern maker, marketing representative, visual display coordinator, and purchaser.
+By the end of the program, students will have created a portfolio with which to apply for fashion industry jobs such as stylists, junior designers, pattern makers, marketing representatives, or visual display coordinators and purchasers.

 Upon successful completion of this program, you will be able to: